The Boy Carpenter Project Update: 1/11/2011

-I’m looking for one maybe two people out there who will bless this project with the funds to make this children’s book a reality.
+The next step is prayer support and financing to help get it published.
+I’m looking for one maybe two people who will bless this project with the funds to make this children’s book a reality.
 You can be anonymous in your giving if you wish do so.
-Pray about it.
-If you need, I can send you out the manuscript to look at and make your decision based upon the work itself.
+Please pray about it.
+If needed, I can send you out the manuscript to look at and make your decision based upon the work itself.

 Your generosity is for a kingdom purpose and your reward is spreading the message of God’s beloved Son to many children.
 Thank you and God bless.